YamenAjjour/touche-shared-tutorial/README.md

 To run the project without tira execute
 ./build.sh

-To run the project on tria user the command ./build-tira.sh $inputDataset $outputDir
+To run the project on tria use the command ./build-tira.sh $inputDataset $outputDir